AntiCope/orion/README.md

 </div>

 # How to use
-Download the [latest release](https://github.com/AntiCope/orion/releases/latest) and put it in your mods folder with Meteor Client.
+Download the [latest release](https://github.com/AntiCope/orion/releases/latest) and put it in your mods folder with Latest version of [Meteor Client](https://meteorclient.com)

-Launch fabric loader for 1.17.1.
+Launch fabric loader for 1.18.x.

 # Discord
 GhostTypes has retired from both Orion and Ion.
 Ion went to new ownership, and Orion has been left unmaintained.